Securing Your Future & Assets

 With the help of an experienced estate planning attorney, you can realize the peace of mind that comes with having a plan to handle your personal affairs and to provide for your family; including instructions on how you want assets distributed and your designation of guardian for minor children.

 UPDATING YOUR EXISTING ESTATE PLAN

 If you already have an estate plan, it is important to update it as your life changes.
-A Will or other document that has become outdated could be challenged.
-When new property is acquired, wishes change, new beneficiaries need to be added or taken away, or relationship status changes, updating your will or healthcare directives is important.
+A will or other document that has become outdated could be challenged.
+When new property is acquired, wishes change, beneficiaries change, or relationship status changes, updating your will or healthcare directives is very important.

-With the help of an attorney from Baker Vicchiollo Law, you can ensure that the plan remains accurate and current so it can be carried out in the way that you intended.
+With the help of an attorney from Baker Vicchiollo Law, you can ensure that your plan remains accurate and current so it can be carried out in the way that you intended.

 Planning for the future means making decisions for yourself instead of someone else making them for you.
 Making your wishes known minimizes the need for family, friends, and loved ones to figure out your wishes in the unfortunate event that you become incapacitated, including what happens to your assets after you pass away.
 Planning for the future means providing for your family.

 Call Baker Vicchiollo Law today at 952-405-2050, complete the contact form, or chat to schedule a free consultation.